Professional Guide: Cost to Paint Garage Floor

 • Floor size in square feet

-• Coating system type: single-part epoxy, two-part epoxy, polyaspartic, or hybrid urethane
+• Type of coating system: single-part epoxy, two-part epoxy, polyaspartic, or hybrid urethane

 • Number of coats and flake broadcast density